NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

      point2dem --search-radius-factor 5 --tr 0.0013 run_nomap/run-PC.tif

-As mentioned earlier, some tweaks to the parameters used by ``point2dem`` may be necessary for this low-resolution DEM to be smooth enough and with no holes.
+As mentioned earlier, some experimentation with the parameters used by ``point2dem`` may be necessary for this low-resolution DEM to be smooth enough and with no holes.

 Note that we used ``--search-radius-factor 5`` to expand the DEM a bit, to counteract future erosion at image boundary in stereo due to